Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

 We now proceed to study the case where the projections $P$ and $P'$ are graphs of linear maps with respect to a splitting of $H$ into a direct sum.
-These graphs can be interpreted as a perturbation of the operators domains, with the norm of the operators providing a measure for the size of the perturbations. \begin{lemma} Let $H=Y\oplus Z$ be an orthogonal decomposition of $H$.
+These graphs can be interpreted as a~perturbation of the operators domains, with the norm of the operators providing a measure for the size of the perturbations. \begin{Lemma} Let $H=Y\oplus Z$ be an orthogonal decomposition of $H$.
 Let $G\colon Y\rightarrow Z$ be a bounded linear map.
-Let $P$ be the projection onto the Graph of $G$, viewed as a subset of $H$ i.e.
+Let $P$ be the projection onto the graph of~$G$, viewed as a subset of $H$, i.e.,

 Let $S$ denote the projection onto $Y$.
-Then $\|P-S\|_C\leq\frac{\|G\|_C}{\sqrt{1+\|G\|_C^2}}$. \end{lemma} \begin{rem} As the Calkin norm is unaffected by extension by $0$ and by finite rank perturbations, we may add to or remove from the domain of $G$ finite dimensional subspaces without changing the result of this lemma and thus the subsequent theorem. \end{rem} \begin{proof}[proof of Lemma \ref{graphest}] Without loss of generality (WLOG) we may assume $\|G\|=\|G\|_C$, otherwise restrict $Y$ to a finite codimension subspace on which $\|G\|\leq\|G\|_C+\epsilon$ and take $\epsilon\rightarrow 0$.
-Let $G=UA$ be the polar decomposition of $G$, i.e. $U$ is a partial isometry with the same kernel as $A$ and $A$ is self-adjoint.
-As both projections vanish on the complement of $\Ran(U)$ in $Z$ and fix $\Ker(A)$, we may assume WLOG that these are 0, i.e. $U$ is unitary.
-Identifying $Z$ with $Y$ via $U$, we may assume WLOG that $U=id$, thus $G=A$ is self-adjoint.
-By the spectral theorem, we may assume WLOG that $Y=L^2(\Omega)$ for some measure space $\Omega$ with measure $\mu$ and $G$ is multiplication by some real-valued function $g$ with $\|g\|_\infty =\|G\|=\|G\|_C$.
-Finally, we identify $Y\oplus Y\cong L^2(\Omega,\C^2)$.
+Then \smash{$\|P-S\|_C\leq\frac{\|G\|_C}{\sqrt{1+\|G\|_C^2}}$}. \end{Lemma} \begin{Remark} As the Calkin norm is unaffected by extension by $0$ and by finite rank perturbations, we may add to or remove from the domain of $G$ finite-dimensional subspaces without changing the result of this lemma and thus the subsequent theorem. \end{Remark} \begin{proof}[Proof of Lemma \ref{graphest}] Before we show the estimate, there are many simplifications we can do without loss of generality.

+Firstly, we want to replace Calkin norms with operator norms.
+Suppose we had only shown the theorem with $\|G\|$ instead of $\|G\|_C$ on the right-hand side.
+Let $\varepsilon >0$ and let $Y'\subset Y$ be a~subspace of finite codimension such that

+(this exists by Definition/Proposition~\ref{cnorm}).
+Then applying the weaker version of the lemma with~$Y'$ replacing $Y$ and $G':=G|_{Y'}$, we can deduce that

+where $S'$ is the projection onto $Y'$ and $P'$ that on the graph of $G'$ in $Y'\oplus Z$.
+Extending them by zero \big(on $Y'^\bot\subset Y$\big), we obtain the projections on these spaces in $H$, which have compact difference from $S$ (resp.\ $P$) (the ranges are finite codimension subsets of each other).
+Thus

+As $\varepsilon$ was arbitrary, this implies the stronger lemma.
+Thus it suffices to show the lemma without the subscript $C$ on the right-hand side.
+As we always have $\|P-S\|_C\leq \|P-S\|$, it is sufficient to show the lemma with operator norms everywhere.

+Secondly, we may assume that the kernel of $G$ is zero and it has dense range: As both $P$ and~$S$ are~$1$ on $\Ker(G)$ and $0$ on $\Ran(G)^\bot$, their difference is zero on either space.
+Thus removing these spaces does not change the left-hand side of the inequality.
+As it also does not change $\|G\|$ and hence the right-hand side, it suffices to show the theorem in the case where